 One of the things you may find during this process is that your current career is not for you — and that’s perfectly okay, even if you are already on your fifth career since college.

 Most studies show that people will change careers multiple times over the course of a lifetime — some as many as seven or more career changes.

 If you are unhappy with what you currently do, if you dread going to work in the morning, if your work is causing to be (mentally or physically) sick… then you must make a change.

 The best way to make a career change is with a plan… a plan to gain initial experience in the field, get additional training or education, and expand your network.

-5. Cultivate a positive meaning/definition of success.
 Too many 20-year-olds have a too materialistic definition of success.
 Does wealth and materialistic positions mean you’re successful?